Santas for sale #26

 Hand carved, hand painted Russian Santa.
 This fabulous hand crafted Father frost figure has a

-sack over his shoulder and a large wooden staff in his hand.
-His long flowing white beard comes
+sack over his shoulder and a wooden staff in his hand.
+His flowing white beard comes down

-down almost midway on his cloak.
-The hand painted scene on the front of the cloak required
+almost midway on his cloak.
+The hand painted scene on the front of the cloak required very

 The Russian Santa represents a tradition of finely hand carved and hand painted workmanship that